 For incoming payments from services

-• Which clients pay within 15 days, 30 days, 60 days, or more?
+- Which clients pay within 15 days, 30 days, 60 days, or more?
+(And will payment reminders shorten the time?)

-• Which services lead clients to add other services?
+- Which services lead clients to add other services?

-• Is the first service a client buys related to the length of time they remain a client?
+- Is the first service a client buys related to the length of time they remain a client?

-Again, the best answers will help you make smart decisions to grow your company.
+Again, the best answers will help you make informed decisions to grow your company.
 If you're predicting a cash shortfall, you'll know which projects to accelerate to get paid quickly.
 You'll also know which services bring your best clients in the door, and therefore where to focus your marketing efforts.

 For outgoing payments to vendors